 Martha: The documentary includes marvelous sequences of Irene talking about herself, and many with others who reflect on her influence in their lives and their art.
 It seems important to have all those reflections about her.
 Were these interviews something you planned from the beginning?

 Michelle: The way that the interviews began, I was filming with Irene and she’s telling me about everyone, names like Al Carmines and Larry Kornfeld and Promenade and Alice Playten.
 I would write down all these names and say, “We should go find them.”
-Part of me wanted to interview people so that I could tell them get them involved in her life again.
+Part of me wanted to interview people so that I could get them involved in her life again.
 That was my impetus at the beginning, which totally transformed over time.

 After one of the early interviews with Larry Kornfeld, I received a call from him and his wife Margaret.
 “We’ve talked to somebody about the film, and she would like to help you.”
 That somebody turned out to be Wendy vanden Heuvel and piece by piece productions.
 I showed her outtakes on a flip camera of Irene being Irene, and she saw something in that footage that I don’t think anyone else would have seen at that moment.